dkfriend07/test-smart-tutorial/source/index.html.md

 The responsibility of launch.html is to redirect to the appropriate FHIR authorization server.
 As you can see in the code, fhir-client makes our job pretty easy.
 All we have to do is call ```FHIR.oauth2.authorize``` and supply the client_id generated by the code console during registration and the scopes we registered.

 The client_id is found in the app details page that can be accessed by clicking on the application icon in the <a href="https://code.cerner.com/developer/smart-on-fhir/smart_apps" target="_blank">code console</a>.
-Copy the client_id into the authorize call, commit the changes back to your repo and redeploy your site.
+Copy the client_id into the authorize call, commit the changes back to your repo and redeploy your site using ```./deploy.sh```.

 For the purposed of this tutorial you don't need to modify the scopes.
 This list should match the scopes that you registered the application with.